ArantesVini/ArantesVini/README.md

 🥊 Also I'am praticing Boxing, as a Martial Arts enthusiast I have already praticed Brazillian Jiu-jitsu, Muay Thai and Kick boxing.

-🚀 My goals for 2024 is
+🚀 My goals for 2024 are
   - Achieve my first Cybersecurity certification
   - Reach a professional level in Machine Learning Engineering
   - 365 Commits